Morgan-Bryant/rust-web-crawler/README.md

 ### Analysis:
 #### Pros:
 - Host side is fast and effiecent in terms of CPU usage.
-- Uses `tokio` async package to crawl multiple web pages at once.
+- Uses `tokio` async package to crawl multiple web pages simultaneously.
 - Uses `serde` to serialize and deserialize data to and from CSV files.
 - Fairly lightweight storage and memory foot print (depending on # of crawled URLS).
 - Has an indexer/search function if trying to find certain keywords in the crawled data.
-- Has a `crawled_data.csv` file that contains the crawled data in a CSV format to imporve utility.
+- Has a `crawled_data.csv` file that contains the crawled data in a CSV format to improve utility.
 Such as viewing all data at once or importing into a spreadsheet software like MS Excel.
 - The program is fairly modular and can be easily modified for a specific use case such as filtering out/in URLS or only capturing certain keywords.

 #### Cons: